 Conclusion

-As a landlord, always be updated with the laws and regulations when managing your rental properties.
+Always be updated with the laws and regulations when managing your rental properties.
 Make it a habit to read, comprehend, and abide by the Landlord and Tenant Act in Ontario.
-Regardless of how simple you think the violation is, you will still be considered non-compliant and could be a reason for the board to side with the tenant.
+Regardless of how simple you think the violation is, you will still be considered non-compliant and could be a reason for the board to side with the resident.

 If you need assistance with managing your rental properties and navigating the Ontario Landlord Tenant Act, reach out to the team at Rent In Ottawa Property Management today!

 We specialize in managing single and multi-family homes and our mission is to deliver the most attentive and fine-tuned management care possible to landlords and tenants in Canada's Capital.
-We look forward to working with you!
+We look forward to working with you.
+Experience the benefits of our services today!

 Disclaimer: This blog isn’t intended to be a substitute for professional legal advice.
 Laws change and this information may become obsolete at the time you read it.
 For further help, please get in touch with a qualified attorney or an experienced property management company.